Office for Restorative Practices

-The Honor Principle encourages all community members to consider the potential impact their actions have on other individuals and the community as a whole.
-Because our conceptions of honor are not static nor easily defined, we constantly engage with one another about what it means to live with the Honor Principle, in ways that promote personal responsibility and mutual respect.
+The Honor Principle encourages all community members to consider the potential impact their actions have on other individuals and the community as a whole, and it promotes personal responsibility and mutual respect.

 In collaboration with Honor Council, we promote campus education about the Honor Principle and the benefits of addressing conflict through mediation.
 In collaboration with the Restorative Justice Coalition, we support taking accountability when harm is caused, meeting the needs of the harmed party, repairing damaged relationships, and rebuilding trust.

 In collaboration with the Judicial Board, we promote a learning-centered, procedurally sound, fundamentally fair response to alleged violations of policy and the Honor Principle.
 We also work closely with students who have been assigned sanctions, when there is a finding of responsibility, at the conclusion of a judicial process.

 Read more about the Restorative Justice Policy (effective date September 3, 2019).

 The Restorative Justice Coalition is a student-led organization seeking to transform the power dynamics perpetuated by traditional justice processes at Reed.
 Through the creation of intentional spaces for dialogue, accountability, and healing, we are working to build and sustain a community where everyone feels they have a voice.